Tanmay-bh/publishednodesjson/README.md

 # publishednodesjson
-This repository contains publishednodes json files for async module
+This repository contains all the  publishednodes json files for both sandbox and non-prod